 Hunting also does not permanently reduce bear populations.
 Numbers actually rebound with the increased availability of food.

-What to do if you encounter a black bear
+What should I do if I encounter a black bear?

 If you see a black bear in your yard, don’t fear the worst.
-A youngster may simply be passing through in search of a home of his own.
+A youngster may simply be passing through in search of a home of their own.
 Or an adult may be checking out an enticing smell or interesting sound.
-Usually when he finds out there are people around, he’ll head for the hills, never to be seen again.
+Usually when they find out there are people around, they’ll head for the hills, never to be seen again.

 - Stand and face the bear directly.
-Never run away from or approach him.
+Never run away from or approach them.

 - Make yourself look as big as possible by spreading your arms or, better yet, a coat.